storelocatorjs/storelocator/README.md

 Online demo is available on [yoriiis.github.io/storelocatorjs/demo](https://yoriiis.github.io/storelocatorjs/demo).

-The project includes also several examples of storelocatorjs implementation.
+Storelocatorjs includes also several examples of storelocatorjs implementation.

 ## How it works

 ### Node.js server

-The project need a Node.js server to execute search requests.
+Storelocatorjs need a Node.js server to execute search requests.
 The code of the web service is included in the project and located in the `./server` folder.
 Host the script on a Node.js server.

 ### Structure

-The extended usage of the storelocator with filters and store categories used a minimalist HTML structure.
+The extended usage of the Storelocatorjs with filters and store categories used a minimalist HTML structure.

 ```html
 <div class="storelocator">